 Gosh, that makes me sick on my stomach.
-(And don’t forget, class, that ADHD isn’t real, is a big-pharma conspiracy, and would be fixed if you had better self-control!)
+(And don’t forget, class, that ADHD isn’t real; it’s a big-pharma conspiracy and you just need better self-controll!)

 I know one friend who said she simply could not pick the right type of lingerie that “turned her husband on.”
 He thought his lack of sexual response was all her fault, and she spent a small fortune trying to find just the right skimpy outfit please him.
 Meanwhile, her self-esteem plummeted as she felt she was basically unattractive; her husband later turned to pornography.

 Even though Dr. Math and I are both in the “Energizer Bunny” category, I’ve been pregnant seven times in nine years.
 (Yes, you read that correctly.)
 On birth control.
 Five different kinds of birth control.

 But hey, if birth control is effective 99 times out of a hundred, just calculate how many times you’d have to make love on perfectly functioning birth control to get pregnant once.
 Multiply that by seven.
 Subtract that from the number of days in nine years.
 Welcome to my favorite side-benefit of ADHD in my marriage.

 The really sad thing is, I’ve heard all of these extreme sexual behaviors normalized at one point or another, in various church marriage classes, with the teacher claiming they were gender-specific!

 - “Ladies, you know your man is visual.
 You need to do everything you can to keep his attention—like lingerie, or even learning a lap-dance—or his eyes will rove somewhere else.”